sistemaon/pinescript/indicators/README.md

 - The **barcolor()** function is used to color the bars, the *third candle* is colored white, *second candle* is colored white if *bullish* or black if *bearish*, *first candle* is colored black, colors are applied only when the **isMorningStar** condition is *true*.
 - The **plotshape()** function is used to display an arrow and label below the *Morning Star* pattern if it is detected and if **showMorningStar** input is *true*, the label reads **Morning Star** with a green text color.

 _This indicator is for detecting the Morning Star pattern in candlestick charts.
 The Morning Star pattern is a bullish reversal pattern that occurs at the end of a downtrend.
-It consists of three candles: a bearish candle, a small candle or doji, and a bullish candle._
+It consists of three candles: a bearish candle, a small candle or doji, and a bullish candle.
+The pattern suggests that after a downtrend, buyers have started to take control, potentially leading to a change in trend direction._
 ___
 ___